 Lord Halkyn is a peer much in demand, but an expert at avoiding marriage.
 He has fixed ideas on love-it causes too many problems to be worth the trouble.
 He did consider marriage to one lady, but it would have been purely a business transaction.
-Unfortunately for him, the lady in question had wanted to marry for love and had refused him.
-Rather than ridicule her, his opinion of her increased and he began to wonder if there was something in the nonsense that was love after all.

 When visiting his favourite house of ill repute, run by a Baron, he is accosted by a women, being dragged willingly into a darkened room.
 He is begged for help in escaping from the house.
 Whether it was the real fear in her voice, or whether it was the devil in him, he helped her.
 Suddenly his life was to become far more complicated.